corpus-tools/corpus-tools.github.io/_includes/annis-release-notes.md

 ### Fixed

-- Use plural form when there is no match in result status: "0 matches".
-- Upgraded to graphANNIS 3.2.1 which fixes an issue in the subgraph generation.
+- Upgraded to graphANNIS 3.2.2 which fixes a regression with showing paged results when selecting multiple corpora.